-There’s been an influx of exciting food halls opening across Hong Kong in recent times – Eaton Food Hall, J.A.M, and K11 Musea Food Playground to name just a few.
-Here are our thoughts on three whose tasty wares we’ve sampled recently – Graham St Food Hall, Dockyard and Basehall.
+There’s been an influx of exciting food halls opening across Hong Kong in recent times.
+Here are our thoughts on four whose tasty wares we’ve sampled recently – Granville Food Square, Graham St Food Hall, Dockyard and Basehall.

 Graham St Food Hall